-And all too often, we turn to foods that contain excess salt, sugar and saturated fat.
+All too often, we turn to foods that contain excess salt, sugar and saturated fat.
 Eating too many of these unhealthy snacks can have serious health consequences in the long run, and they are particularly bad calls before bed.
-Research has shown that salt disrupts sleep and makes us turn in later than we should.
+Salt disrupts sleep and makes you turn in later than you should.
 Likewise, a late sugary dessert can cause you to wake up more frequently during the night and disrupt deep sleep, making you feel exhausted the next day.
 Fatty foods, meanwhile, are more likely to cause weight gain when they’re eaten before bed.
 Plus, they’re relatively difficult to digest and are more likely to cause heartburn, which makes it harder to get to sleep.

-The good news: It’s easy to turn this double whammy of unhealthy-snack drawbacks into a healthy win-win.
-The snacks listed below are not only tasty, easy-to-prepare and good for you, they can also improve the quality of sleep.
+The good news is that it’s easy to turn this double whammy of unhealthy-snack drawbacks into a healthy win-win.
+The snacks listed below are not only tasty, easy-to-prepare and good for you, but they can also improve sleep quality.
 And if you look a little closer (and throw out that pizza already), many of the ingredients you need to make these healthy snacks could be in your fridge or cupboard right now!
 What are healthy snacks to eat before bed?
 Read on to find out…

 Oatmeal with honey and sliced bananas

-Warm, comforting and quick-and-easy to make, oatmeal is also rich in vitamins, minerals and amino acids that promote the production of the sleep-inducing hormone melatonin.
+Warm, comforting, quick and easy to make, oatmeal is also rich in vitamins, minerals and amino acids that promote the production of the sleep-inducing hormone melatonin.
 Bananas, meanwhile, are rich in magnesium, which relaxes muscles, and they also contain melatonin and serotonin, another sleep-regulating hormone.
-Drizzle it all with some honey, and you get delicious natural sweetness and a proven sleep-booster.
+Drizzle it all with honey, and you get delicious natural sweetness and a proven sleep booster.